pete800/VotingProject/README.md

 Utilizes blockchain technology

 # How to Run:
-There should already be a master instance of this project running at vote.delcol.io To run this project on a local machine:
+To run this project on a local machine:
 1. Download Node and install.
 2. Download this code and navigate a command prompt to the main directory